Music theory is the study of the language and notation of music. It is the analysis and understanding of how music is created and structured.

-Either made up of a group of flats or a group of sharps, a key signature appears written on the staff and will fall in between the clef symbol and the time signature.
+Either made up of a group of flats or a group of sharps, they appear written on the staff and will fall in between the clef symbol and the time signature.

-There are 15 different key signatures to identify 12 different notes.
-The key signature is a sign to the musician that they need to change the way the note is played so it fits with the key.
+There are 15 differences to identify 12 different notes.
+The signature is a sign to the musician that they need to change the way the note is played so it fits with the key.

 The key of C Major uses the notes C, D, E, F, G, A, and B. The key of C Major uses no sharps or flats.
 It is the only major key using no sharps or flats so therefore the signature key remains blank.